RishabhJain-Github/NLP-Project-FakeTweetDetection/README.md

 # NLP-Project-FakeTweetDetection
-A small Project to identify fake tweets on web
+A small Project to identify fake disaster tweets.
+Run the jupyter notebook and you have your model.